IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLRequest(String stringNode)` - Creates a new instance of the GraphQLRequest using the provided string as a body for the request query.
 The Operation property of GraphQLRequest is dynamically recognized.

-`GraphQLRequest(GraphQLNodeBase node)` - Creates a new instance of the GraphQLRequest with the provided root node and sets its operation as Query. `GraphQLNodeBase` is the base implementation for nodes functionality.
+`GraphQLRequest(GraphQLBaseNode node)` - Creates a new instance of the GraphQLRequest with the provided root node and sets its operation as Query. `GraphQLBaseNode` is the base implementation for nodes functionality.
 It's required from `node` to be an instance of GraphQLQueryNode or GraphQLMutationNode.
 Otherwise, an exception will be thrown.

-`GraphQLRequest(GraphQLOperation operation, GraphQLNodeBase node)` - Creates a new instance of the GraphQLRequest with the provided operation and root node.
+`GraphQLRequest(GraphQLOperation operation, GraphQLBaseNode node)` - Creates a new instance of the GraphQLRequest with the provided operation and root node.

 ---